DynasticHQ/pararest/README.md

 # pararest
-A RESTful API client for the Paranoid Overload in Go
+A RESTful API client for the Paranoid Overload in Go.

+`go get dynastic.ninja/paranoid/pararest`